 It’s easy to get mixed up between omega-3 and omega-6.
-Basically, omega-3 acids are the fats which are not so easy to come by.
+Basically, omega-3 acids are fats that are not so easy to come by.
 They’re in fish oils, flax seeds, kiwi seeds, and chia seeds, among other things.
-Omega-6, on the other hand, is found almost everywhere you look: nuts, vegetable oils, avocadoes, etc. As important as omega-6 oils are to our health, the balance of omega-3 to omega-6 is equally important.
+Omega-6, on the other hand, is found almost everywhere you look nuts, vegetable oils, avocadoes, etc. As important as omega-6 oils are to our health, the balance of omega-3 to omega-6 is equally important.
 As it is so easy to consume plenty of omega-6, it is very easy to end up with an unbalanced consumption of the two types of oils, which are also known as essential oils.

-When it comes to the amount of omega-3 oil in various seed oils, the chia seed has the highest content, just above kiwi seeds, perilla and flax.
+When it comes to the amount of omega-3 oil in various seed oils, the chia seed has the highest content, just above kiwi seeds, perilla, and flax.

 Chia Seeds and Digestion

 Most health-conscious people will be more familiar with linseeds (flaxseeds) than they will be with chia seeds.
 So, if you’ve ever put a spoon of linseed into some water and left it for thirty minutes, you would have returned to find a kind of glutinous solution, kind of like a gel consistency.
 Well, the same thing happens with chia seeds, which is another reason that they are so good for you; they act the same way in your gut.

 This means that they are really good for your digestive system, providing both a high amount of fiber and also this action of forming a gel-like solution moves through your body and cleans up as it goes.
 It’s also thought that this gel physically prevents the fast-breaking down of carbohydrates in the body by slowing down the action of the enzymes on the carbs.